Search results for:

 What is the Difference Between a Subdomain & a Parked Domain?

 Conversely, a parked domain is another name for your domain name.
-Regardless of whether your visitor types in your primary domain or parked domain, they will view the exact same website.
+Regardless of whether your visitor types in your primary domain or parked domain, they will view the same website.

 Parked domains have to be registered, and they can't be disassociated from their respective primary domains.